triptease/schema/README.md

 #### @type

-Make sure you set this to [Hotel](https://schema.org/Hotel) rather than the more generic [Organisation](https://schema.org/Organisation)
+Make sure you set this to [Hotel](https://schema.org/Hotel) rather than the more generic [Organization](https://schema.org/Organization)
-(Use Organisation in a separate metadata block to describe your parent organisation or group)
+(Use Organization in a separate metadata block to describe your parent organisation or group)

 *Used by: Google, Triptease*